-In this article, we explain what FFPE means and how FFPE tissue samples are used.
+This article explains what FFPE means and how FFPE tissue samples are used.
 We also share the differences between fresh frozen tissue and FFPE specimens.
-Keep reading to learn how FFPE human tissue can impact your important scientific studies!
+Keep reading to learn how FFPE human tissue can impact your critical scientific studies!

 To keep collected specimens in pristine condition, they must undergo the FFPE preservation process.
 FFPE stands for Formalin-Fixed Paraffin-Embedded tissue.
 What exactly does that mean?
 FFPE is a form of preservation for biospecimens, involving fixing them in formalin and embedding each sample in paraffin wax to keep the cells intact.
 FFPE tissue samples enhance scientific research and diagnostic development.
 Let’s take a look at what tissue samples undergo during the FFPE preservation process.

 Once tissue samples are preserved, they’re stored in large biorepositories, hospitals, or research centers.
-Biorepositories usually keep records on each specimen such as when the tissue was collected and preserved and the donor’s demographics (age, gender, ethnicity, stage of diseased tissue, etc).
+Biorepositories, or biobanks, usually keep records on each specimen, such as when the tissue was collected and preserved and the donor’s demographics (age, gender, ethnicity, stage of diseased tissue, etc).
 It’s also necessary for those collecting the biospecimens to hold onto the signed consent forms from the donor and any other legal documents that could impact whether the use of FFPE tissue is permitted or not.

 Information collected during IHC is commonly used to diagnose cancer, predict treatment response, and diagnose other medical conditions.
 For example, a healthcare provider may remove part of a tumor and send it to a commercial laboratory to test for cancer cells.
 Once received, a pathologist may use IHC techniques to study the tissue sample and determine the outcome.
+IHC can also detect cancer biomarkers—specific proteins that give insight into tumor type, aggressiveness, and potential therapeutic targets.
+In addition, hematoxylin and eosin (H&E) staining, a foundational technique in histology, is often used alongside IHC to evaluate tissue morphology and structure.
 Other applications of FFPE human tissue include the following:

 FFPE tissue samples have become a favorite for researchers and laboratories worldwide.
 However, this isn’t the only preservation technique out there.
 Fresh frozen specimens are also trusted by scientific researchers around the globe.
 Let’s take a look at the main differences between these protective measures.

-Although FFPE tissue samples have the upper hand in some ways, it’s important to keep in mind that certain research requires the use of fresh frozen specimens.
+Although FFPE tissue samples have the upper hand in some ways, it’s essential to keep in mind that specific research requires the use of fresh frozen specimens.
 For example, if you need to study native morphology or examine cell decay, you’ll need to invest in frozen tissue samples.
-Fresh frozen specimens are also commonly used to analyze DNA, RNA, and native proteins while FFPE samples may not be suitable for these purposes.
-When deciding between FFPE or frozen samples, take into account what your research requires and which method will best suit your needs.
+Fresh frozen specimens are also commonly used to analyze DNA, RNA, and native proteins, while FFPE samples may not be suitable for these purposes.
+When deciding between FFPE or frozen samples, consider what your research requires and which method best suits your needs.

 If you’d like to experiment with FFPE human tissue samples, Superior BioDiagnostics is the biobank for you.
 With thousands of specimens collected from a variety of anatomical sites, our biorepository has what you need to further your research.
 We ship malignant, normal, and disease-state human tissue samples to commercial laboratories, pharmaceutical developers, leading researchers, and more.